Responding to coronavirus (COVID-19)

-Yarra Valley Water have a strong response in place for managing the impact of Coronavirus (COVID-19) to ensure we continue to provide essential water and sewerage services for our customers.
+Yarra Valley Water has a strong response in place for managing the impact of coronavirus (COVID-19) to ensure we continue to provide essential water and sewerage services for our customers.

 Victoria's water is safe to drink and use

-There is no evidence that drinking water will be affected by coronavirus (COVID-19) or that it is transmitted by drinking water.
+There is no evidence that drinking water will be affected by coronavirus or that it's transmitted by drinking water.

-The Department of Health and Human Services regulates the safety of drinking water supplied in Victoria under a comprehensive regulatory framework that aims to ensure a consistent, reliable supply of safe, good quality drinking water.
+Victoria's Department of Health and Human Services regulates the safety of drinking water under a comprehensive regulatory framework that aims to ensure a consistent, reliable supply of safe, good quality drinking water.

-Information on drinking water and public health is available on the Victorian Health website.
+Information on drinking water and public health is available on the Victoria Health website.

 If you are experiencing financial pressure

-If you’re concerned about being unable to pay your bills, we are here to help.
+If you’re concerned about being unable to pay your bills, we're here to help.